denisabee/petclinic-tests/README.md

     When I fill in data for an owner named "Anton" and Submit Then I should see "Anton" in the Owners page
 ```
-This frontend test scenario verifies that registering a new owner named "Anton" results in seeing that owner in the list of owners.
+This Web test scenario verifies that registering a new owner named "Anton" results in seeing that owner in the list of owners.

 ## Test report